-6.2.2.
+- 5.2.2.
 Assess Applications and Equipment in Use

-The field technician should be aware of the types of applications that run on the systems of customers and the importance of these applications to the customer.
-Furthermore, they also need to be aware of the critical hardware used at the customer's facility.
-Typically, server systems and network configurations are the most critical equipments and hardware in any organisation.
+The field technician should be aware of the types of applications that run on the systems of the customers and the importance of these applications to them.
+Furthermore, they also need to be aware of the critical hardware used at a customer's facility.
+Typically, server systems and network configurations are the most critical equipment and hardware in any organisation.